Skip to content

 How to use layouts

 The layout argument of the Page model is optional.
-If no layout is specified, all charts/components will automatically be vertically stacked down the page in one column.
-If that is your desired layout, you can create your charts/components without providing a Layout.
+If no layout is specified, all charts/components are automatically stacked vertically on the page in one column.
+If you are happy with that arrangement, you can create your charts/components without providing a Layout.

 Default Layout